massgov/mayflower/patternlab/docs/a11y-checklist/links.md

 > - Add an `alt` value to provide the information the image delivers.
 For example, if the image is an icon, describe what the icon signifies, such as PDF as a file format.
 >
-> - As a link label, make sure the flow of *both information together* makes sense to screen reader users:
+> - Make sure the flow of *both text and image together* makes sense to screen reader users:
 >
 >    - “Img alt value + label text”, or
 > 	  - “label text + img alt value”